 Visitation be will be held at Higgins and Bonner iEcho Lake Funeral Home in Westfield, NJ on Thursday July 30th 2020 from 6:00 to 9:00 PM.
 A Catholic mass will be held for her July 31st 2020 at 10:00 AM at St Elizabeth’s of Hungary in Linden, NJ

-To send flowers to the family or plant a tree in memory of Maria Gamboa, please visit our floral store.
+To send flowers to Maria's family, please visit our floral store.